m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 you can see why the function needs to perform this way, and how it fits into the whole jigsaw that makes Snake work.
-The following code and its output will originally look overwhelming, but once we have explained step-by-step what it accomplishes during the playing of the game, it will seem much less intimidating.
+The following code and its output will originally look overwhelming, but once we have explained step-by-step what it would accomplish during the playing of the game, it will seem much less intimidating.
 Once you understand the role of `update_snake`, you can attempt to define this function correctly,